Anchiee/shoppify/README.md

 <h1>Disclaimer</h1>

 <p>I used AI in some work to make it easier, such as products parameters in MySQL database, so some info might be fake about the products.
-I used AI in "about" section to make FAQ questions and answers</p>
+I used AI in "about" section to make FAQ section and the website logo</p>

 <h1>Contact</h1>